Georgia World Congress Center: Layout

 The GWCC is made up of three adjacent buildings, Buildings A, B, and C. In total these buildings have twelve exhibit halls, 105 meeting rooms, and two ballrooms.
 Building A has three exhibit halls and the Sidney Marcus auditorium seating 1,740.
 Building B, the largest, contains five exhibit halls and the 33,000 square-foot (3,065 m 2) Thomas B. Murphy Ballroom.
 The newest building, Building C, has four exhibit halls and the 25,700 square-foot (2,387 m 2) Georgia Ballroom.
-Other amenities include a FedEx Kinko's office, coffee shops, a gift shop, internet access, telephone service, and full IT management provided by CCLD (Convention Center Long Distance), a concierge desk, and a food court plus another restaurant.
+Other amenities include a FedEx Kinko's office, coffee shops, a gift shop, internet access, telephone service, full IT management, a concierge desk, and a food court plus another restaurant.

 Freight rail tracks run through the middle of the complex and under the parking decks.
 The complex incorporates pedestrian bridges to connect exhibit halls on opposite sides of the tracks.

 History

-See article: 2008 Atlanta tornado outbreak.